Wacky-Mole/RareMagicPortal/README.md

         * > It might be bugged
         * > recommend none
      * Portal Drink Color
-        * > Color to let the player know that PortalDrink is active on them. - Rainbow mode alternates randomly every second
+        * > Color to let the player know that PortalDrink is active on them. - Rainbow mode alternates every second
         * > Rainbow or White recommended
-        * > Doesn't change underlying color if not Rainbow
+        * > Doesn't change underlying color requirements
   * [8.CrystalSelector]
-    * Set Item usage for different colors - Defaults are entered but you can use JewelCrafting gems
+    * > Set Item usage for different colors - Defaults are entered but you can use JewelCrafting gems
-    * CrystalMaster is Gold, -fyi
+    * > CrystalMaster is Gold, -fyi
-    * JC has around 7 type of base colors, currently RMP has 11. - JC has 5 base type of gems. $jc_shattered_color_crystal, $jc_uncut_color_stone, $jc_color_socket, $jc_adv_color_socket, $jc_perfect_color_socket
+    * > JC has around 7 type of base colors, currently RMP has 11. - JC has 5 base type of gems. $jc_shattered_color_crystal, $jc_uncut_color_stone, $jc_color_socket, $jc_adv_color_socket, $jc_perfect_color_socket
-    * You could use combination crystal names if you want to be very very restrictive. name has to be the ItemDrop.shared.m_name
+    * > You could use combination crystal names if you want to be very very restrictive. name has to be the ItemDrop.shared.m_name